 “I can help on the weekends.
 But that still leaves Wednesday, which I can’t do.
 Of the two agencies we interviewed, which one did you like best?”

-Why do you think your loved one wants only you?
-Safety?
-Cost?
-Dignity?
-How might you address his or her concerns and still express your need for help?
+Why do you think your loved one is refusing help?
+How might you address their concerns and still express your need for assistance?

 Some tasks are more than one would ask a friend or unskilled helper to do.
 But bringing a meal or taking your parent shopping is simple.
 And even having one less thing on your To Do list can be a big relief.